 However, even if you are within the statute of limitations, the longer you wait to file your notice of claim to the government, the harder it becomes to resolve disputes because government employees retire or rotate.
 The Contract Disputes Act of 1978 has certain procedural prerequisites that can make or break the chances of getting approval from the government.

 As a contractor, you must be aware that under FAR 52.233-1 many contractor claims cases are lost only because the company did not follow the procedural rules.

 - CDA claims and disputes must be directly related to the project.

-- Facts become critical when submitting government claims or payment for invoices.
+- Facts become critical when submitting government claims or payments for invoices.